Fine-grained Motion Retrieval via Joint-Angle Motion Images and Token-Patch Late Interaction: Experiments

 \subsection{Datasets and Implementation Details}

 We evaluate our proposed method on two datasets. \textbf{HumanML3D}~\cite{guo2022generating} aggregates motion skeleton data from AMASS~\cite{mahmood2019amass} and HumanAct12~\cite{guo2020action2motion}, comprising 14,616 motion clips and 44,970 text descriptions covering diverse daily activities.
-We follow the standard split~\cite{guo2022generating,petrovich2023tmr}: 23,384/1,460/4,380 for training/validation/testing at 20 FPS~\cite{remogpt2025,petrovich2023tmr,car2024,yu2024exploring}. \textbf{KIT-ML}~\cite{plappert2016kit} contains 3,911 motions with 6,278 descriptions, split into 4,888/300/830 for training/validation/testing at 12.5 FPS~\cite{remogpt2025,petrovich2023tmr,car2024,yu2024exploring}.
+We follow the standard split~\cite{guo2022generating,petrovich2023tmr}: 23,384/1,460/4,380 for training/validation/testing at 20 FPS~\cite{remogpt2025,petrovich2023tmr,car2024,yu2024exploring}. \textbf{KIT-ML}~\cite{plappert2016kit} contains 3,911 motions with 6,278 descriptions, split into 4,888/300/830 for training/ validation/ testing at 12.5 FPS~\cite{remogpt2025,petrovich2023tmr,car2024,yu2024exploring}.

 The system performs T2M by ranking gallery motions given a text query, and M2T by ranking texts given a motion.
 We report Recall@K (R@K) and Median Rank (MedR) for both T2M and M2T retrieval; higher R@K and lower MedR are better.
-Our base model (`Ours') uses ViT-Base and DistilBERT following prior work for fair comparison.
-To assess scalability, we also report `Ours-L' with ViT-Large~\cite{dosovitskiy2020image} and RoBERTa-Large~\cite{liu2019roberta}.
+R@1/R@2 suffer high cross-seed variance due to near-duplicate/similar-motion interference (see Supplementary Material~3); we therefore report the more stable R@5/R@10/MedR in Table~\ref{tab:comparison_both_datasets} with the same seed 42 to ensure fair comparison with previous works.
+Our base model, which we name \textbf{MotionColBert}, uses ViT-Base and DistilBERT following prior work.
+To assess scalability, we also report a larger variant, \textbf{MotionColBert-L}, with ViT-Large~\cite{dosovitskiy2020image} and RoBERTa-Large~\cite{liu2019roberta}.
 For fairness, we compare against MoPatch-L and SGAR-L, which scale MoPatch~\cite{yu2024exploring} and SGAR~\cite{sgar2025} to the same ViT-Large and RoBERTa-Large backbones.

 Both encoders project their outputs into a shared latent space with a dimension of $d=256$.
 We train for 60 epochs on a single NVIDIA H200 GPU with batch size 128, using AdamW~\cite{loshchilov2017decoupled} (weight decay $0.1$) with learning rates of $1{\times}10^{-4}$ and $1{\times}10^{-5}$ for HumanML3D and KIT-ML, respectively.
 We mask 15\% of tokens for the MLM loss with $\lambda_{\text{mlm}}{=}0.2$.